PyRepair/maniple/training-data/summarize-experiment-v2/pandas/84/prompt_response_response_7.md

-After analyzing the provided information, it seems that the bug in the `_unstack_multiple` function is related to mishandling of the multi-level index and its properties.
-This is causing incorrect reshaping of the data and leading to the failing test cases.
+The buggy function `_unstack_multiple` is quite complex and involves working with MultiIndex and Hierarchical columns.
+After analyzing the code and the provided failing tests, it seems that the issue might be related to how the function handles MultiIndex and Hierarchical columns when unstacking the data.

-To fix the bug, the function should be updated to correctly interpret and manipulate the multi-index data structure, ensuring accurate unstacking and reshaping of the data.
+To fix the bug, we need to carefully review the logic of the function, especially the generation of new levels, names, and codes, as well as the unstacking process for different types of input data.
+It's also important to conduct comprehensive testing and debugging to ensure the function works correctly in various scenarios.

+Considering the complexity of the function and the specific requirements for its behavior, a more detailed and comprehensive approach is necessary to fix the function.

-Here is the corrected version of the `_unstack_multiple` function:
+Below is the corrected version of the `_unstack_multiple` function with the bug fixed:

 ```python
 def _unstack_multiple(data, clocs, fill_value=None):